Lamb Weston (NYSE:LW) Announces Earnings Results

-Lamb Weston (NYSE:LW – Get Rating) released its earnings results on Wednesday.
-The specialty retailer reported $0.75 earnings per share for the quarter, beating the consensus estimate of $0.49 by $0.26, Briefing.com reports.
-The company had revenue of $1.13 billion for the quarter, compared to analysts’ expectations of $1.14 billion.
+Lamb Weston (NYSE:LW – Get Rating) released its quarterly earnings data on Wednesday.
+The specialty retailer reported $0.75 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.49 by $0.26, Briefing.com reports.
 Lamb Weston had a return on equity of 93.98% and a net margin of 9.50%.
-The business’s revenue for the quarter was up 14.3% on a year-over-year basis.
-During the same quarter in the previous year, the business posted $0.20 EPS.
+The company had revenue of $1.13 billion during the quarter, compared to the consensus estimate of $1.14 billion.
+During the same quarter in the prior year, the firm posted $0.20 earnings per share.
+The firm’s revenue was up 14.3% compared to the same quarter last year.
 Lamb Weston updated its FY23 guidance to $2.45-2.85 EPS.

-The company also recently announced a quarterly dividend, which will be paid on Friday, December 2nd.
-Investors of record on Friday, November 4th will be paid a $0.245 dividend.
-The ex-dividend date is Thursday, November 3rd.
-This represents a $0.98 dividend on an annualized basis and a yield of 1.18%.
-Lamb Weston’s payout ratio is presently 35.38%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, December 2nd.
+Investors of record on Friday, November 4th will be issued a $0.245 dividend.
+The ex-dividend date of this dividend is Thursday, November 3rd.
+This represents a $0.98 dividend on an annualized basis and a dividend yield of 1.19%.
+Lamb Weston’s dividend payout ratio is presently 35.38%.

 Lamb Weston Holdings, Inc produces, distributes, and markets value-added frozen potato products worldwide.
 It operates through four segments: Global, Foodservice, Retail, and Other.
 The company offers frozen potatoes, commercial ingredients, and appetizers under the Lamb Weston brand, as well as under various customer labels.